juliangorge/img2webp/README.md

 ### Method 2: Manual Installation

-1. Download the `script.sh` file
+1. Download the `img2webp.sh` file
-2. Make it executable: `chmod +x script.sh`
+2. Make it executable: `chmod +x img2webp.sh`
-3. Move it to a directory in your PATH or run it directly: `./script.sh`
+3. Move it to a directory in your PATH or run it directly: `./img2webp.sh`

 ## Usage